wangxiaoyunanne/docs/source/hive_scan_statistics.html.md

 # Scan Statistics

-The scan statistics workflow finds the cardinality of the induced subgraph of the 1-hop neighborhood for each vertex.
-In time series analysis, this is used to discover nodes that have anomolously high local connectivity in a given timeslice.
-In the Enron email dataset, these anomalies often correspond to people planning conferences.
+Scan statistics as described in [Priebe et al](http://www.cis.jhu.edu/~parky/CEP-Publications/PCMP-CMOT2005.pdf) are the generic method that computes a statistic for the neighborhood of each node in the graph, and looks for anomalies in those statistics.
+In this workflow, we implement the specific version of scan statistics where we compute the number of edges in the subgraph induced by the one-hop neighborhood of each node u in the graph.
+It turns out that this statistic is equal to the number of triangles that node u participates in plus the degree of u.
+Thus, we are able to implement scan statistics by making relatively minor modifications to our existing Gunrock triangle counting (TC) application.

 ## Summary of Results